 Flatness in perforated sheets is never absolute.
 Various factors including overall panel size, the ratio of perforated to plain areas, the % open area, material thickness, all effect the degree of distortion.
 Our technologically advanced production methods minimise these difficulties and help to produce commercially and visually acceptable degrees of flatness.

-Hole size relative to material thickness is an important consideration.
-Avoid approaching a 1:1 ratio, ie 3.5mm hole dia in 3mm thickness.
-Instances of similar hole size and material thickness result in a less than satisfactory appearance and also possibly tool breakage, causing production delays and other complications.
+Hole size relative to material thickness, is an important consideration.
+Avoid approaching a 1:1 ratio, e.g. 3.5mm hole dia. in 3mm thickness.
+Instances of similar hole size and material thickness can result in a less than satisfactory appearance, and also possibly tool breakage, causing production delays and other complications.